shayonj/reset_current_thread/README.md

 # ResetCurrentThread

-In a multi-threaded environments, leaking context of current thread onto other parts of the application can result into unwanted behaviors. `ResetCurrentThread` provides easy to use helper functions to reset current thread locals.
+In multi-threaded environments, leaking context of current thread onto other parts of the application can result into unwanted behaviors. `ResetCurrentThread` provides easy to use helper functions to reset current thread locals.
 Along with a Rack middleware compatible plugin.